 Here was the last stand of their resistance, the last people who were killed, were killed here.

-At the top of the hill lies the plain all around, the flat area.
-That was the sea.
-The hill was a peninsula, connected with another hill, with a little valley.
-The pass came from the north at the foot of the mountain and entered to the valley, the road.
-The Spartans blocked the road, a little bit deeper than where we see it today.
-So here you have the real place and the real topography of the battle.
+The hill was the peninsula, connected with another hill with a little valley.
+There was a pass that came from the north at the foot of the mountain.
+The pass entered the valley, which is now the road.
+The Spartans blocked the road which was a little deeper than where we see it today.
+So, this is a real place and this is the topography of the Battle of Thermopolae.
 On this battlefield the Spartans fought to the death.